Sunday, July 7, 2013

 1:30-2:50 Mapping your career: Choices, balance, and action planning, Stearns Central 178

-Given where you are in your career and what you have learned at this workshop, reflect on your long term goals or "dream job."
+Given where you are in your career and what you have learned at this workshop, reflect on your long-term goals or "dream job."
+What are your shorter-term goals?
 What are your next steps?
 What advice would help you most at this point?

 2:50-3:10 Break, Stearns Central

-3:10-5:00 The academic job search: Applications, interviews, teaching demonstrations, job talks, and negotiating before you accept an academic position (setting yourself up for success), Stearns Central 178
+The academic job search: Applications, interviews, teaching demonstrations, job talks, and negotiating (PowerPoint 2007 (.pptx) 115kB Jul9 13), Stearns Central 178 and Web page for notes and discussion (opens in a new window)

 Wednesday, July 10, 2013